OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 ### GUI Procedures (macOS or Windows)

+If you're using the command line Wireguard on macOS, please skip this section.

 Run the WireGuard program installed from the store.

 At the bottom left, look for a plus sign button and click it, then select *Add Empty Tunnel...*.
 Type in a distinctive name for this tunnel, such as **ori_remote**.
 Click Save.